archiep123/Basic-Screening-Tool/README.md

 For the Buffett-like approach, the weighting of the valuation and health scores gives each valuation metric and health subsection equal influence.
 This weighting was chosen to benefit well-rounded companies.
 However, for the Stockopedia-like approach, the weighting is slightly adjusted to put more emphasis on top-line-based metrics and growth metrics relative to bottom-line-based metrics.
 This adjustment was made to try to reward young, expanding companies more generously, since companies at this stage typically prioritise capturing market share over cost control, meaning they will likely receive higher scores from revenue- and growth-based metrics compared to earnings-based metrics.

-A scoring system which rewards young, growing companies slightly more favourably is used for the Stockopedia-like approach on the basis that they often exhibit strong momentum, which is one of the three key factors that this approach focusses on.
+A scoring system which rewards young, expanding companies slightly more favourably is used for the Stockopedia-like approach on the basis that they often exhibit strong momentum, which is one of the three key factors that this approach focusses on.
 However, metrics assessing profitability, liquidity, and debt-servicing ability are still accounted for after the weighting is adjusted.
 This helps prevent companies pursuing growth at any cost from being rewarded too generously by the screener.

-# Metric Insights
+## Metric Insights

 #### Trailing P/E, Forward P/E: